oss-slu/oss-slu.github.io/docs/engage/talent.md

 ## Engage with OSS

-Join our growing network of industry partners and gain a competitive edge through our managed internship program.
+Join our growing network of industry partners and gain a competitive edge through our talent pipeline program.
 Contact us today to discuss your project requirements and explore this unique opportunity.

 E-mail [oss@slu.edu](mailto:oss@slu.edu)